-- Economic: Companies with the potential for experiencing biological spills that do not have biohazard spill kits risk being slammed with heavy fines, leading to huge financial losses.
+- Economic: Companies with the potential for experiencing biological spills that do not have biohazard spill kits in place risk being hit with heavy fines.
 As a result, the use of biohazard spill kits helps the aforementioned companies to comply with health and safety rules, thereby avoiding fines.
-Also, having a complete biohazard spill kit onsite is a good financial investment for companies as it helps them to save money that would otherwise be spent on buying individual materials and tools such as goggles, safety shoes, and wipes.

 - Environmental: Biological spills can spread very fast and cause land, air, and water pollution if left untreated.
 Biohazard spill kits help to clean up biological spills as soon as they occur, thereby preventing them from spreading to other areas.

 Biohazard spill kits are ideal for workplaces that deal with harmful biological substances.
 These include:

 - Hospitals, Clinics, and Surgeries: These work environments deal with a large number of biological waste spillages such as vomits and poop.
 The use of biohazard spill kits can help them to manage their biological wastes in a health and safety way.

 - Public Facilities: Biohazard spill kits are ideal for public facilities such as public toilets, schools and high roads that have the potential of experiencing accidental spillages of biological substances such as urine and blood.